Osman Bukari: Loan to Nantes

 On 12 August 2021, French Ligue 1 outfit FC Nantes signed Bukari on a season-long loan.
 The Ghanaian was a part of the team that won Coupe de France, the fourth in club's history, and secured European qualification after a 21-year-long wait.

 Red Star Belgrade

 Serbian champions Red Star Belgrade signed Bukari on 21 June 2022 in a deal worth €3 million.
 He made his club debut against Radnički Niš and got on the scoresheet in the same match.
 He was man of the match with three goals in an assist in Red Star Belgrade's UEFA Champions League qualifying match against Pyunik, in which the Serbian team won 5–0.
 Bukari scored one of the best goals seen in Eternal derby when he scored with a fine left-footed volley in Red Star Belgrade's 1–1 draw at rivals Partizan.

+In their first match at the 2023–24 UEFA Champions League against Manchester City, he scored club's only goal in their 3–1 defeat.

+Austin FC

+On 30 May 2024, Bukari was signed by Austin FC for a reported $7 million.
+Bukari will occupy a senior roster, international, and designated player slot for Austin.

 International career

 Bukari made his Ghana bow on 25 March 2021 against South Africa in an Africa Cup of Nations qualifying match.
 Good performances on the club level for FC Nantes and Red Star Belgrade earned him a Black Stars recall and he's been a regular for the national team since March 2022.
 He scored his first goal for his country on 1 June 2022 in an AFCON qualifier against Madagascar.
 Bukari has been called up by national coach Otto Addo to represent the Black Stars in the 2022 World Cup.
 In his World Cup debut, Bukari scored in the 90th minute in a 3–2 loss to Portugal, and performed the renowned celebration of their captain Cristiano Ronaldo.